TapiwaMahachi/readDirectory/README.md

 ### A small NodeJs App with Angular

- -  a Node.JS API that allows a client app to: Obtain the full directory listing of a given directory path on the local filesystem where the api is running
+ - API that allows a client app to: Obtain the full directory listing of a given directory path on the local filesystem where the api is running

 ## Dependencies